Wsheerio/webmConverter/README.md

     0.4324
     1

+Speed

+Adjust speed.
+Coming Soon™.

 Audio Only

 Check this box to remove the video stream from the output.

 Image Preview

 This lets you preview the output video, very useful for checking cropping.
 Subtitles are not shown.
+Start seeks to the beginning, End seeks to the end.